U.S. says it may cut aid to Egypt, but no decision yet

 Nor has done much to curb the extensive military and economic aid that Cairo receives from Washington.

-On July 24, Obama decided to suspend the delivery of four F-16 fighters to Egypt and on August 15 he cancelled a regular military exercise with the Egyptian army.
+On July 24, Obama decided to suspend the delivery of four F-16 fighters to Egypt and on August 15 he canceled a regular military exercise with the Egyptian army.

 However, he has largely left the aid intact.
-In recent years, it has run at roughly $1.3 billion (830.6 million pounds) in military assistance and about $250 million in economic aid annually.
+In recent years, it has run at roughly $1.3 billion in military assistance and about $250 million in economic aid annually.

 Because of the across-the-board U.S. government spending cuts, U.S. aid to Egypt in the current fiscal year to September 30 will be slightly lower, amounting to about $1.23 billion for the military and $241 million in economic aid.